Maze Generators: A Complete Guide to Creating, Customizing, and Downloading

 2. Click on "Generate Maze"In a few moments, you'll see a new, on-the-fly layout appear, with an entry and exit point ready to start playing or printing.

-For those who prefer to organize teaching materials, there are plenty of generators that prepare the result as PDF ready to download.
-So, creating a collection of cards with different levels is as simple as repeating the process with different dimensions or styles and saving each document.
+For those who prefer to organize teaching materials, there are plenty of generators that prepare the result as a downloadable PDF .
+Thus, creating a collection of worksheets with different levels is as simple as repeating the process with various dimensions or styles and saving each document.

 Templates, PDFs, and advanced customization